Our physical location: MAP

 We have a local dentist that sees 5 of our visitors a month to give them dental care.
 We also get support from another dentist and oral surgeon in emergencies.
 We are grateful to all our dentists who donate toothpaste and brushes for our toiletry bags.

 We have clothing available that visitors can take (2 items per day), Free Coat Day (1 coat per visitor), and when there is extra food donated that cannot be used, we give it to visitors.
 Every other Friday we hand out toiletry bags with donated travel size products.

 4. Can your visitors get assistance with some of the social services offered in Sherman such as Food Stamps, Indigent Health Care, Dental assistance, and other services?

 Yes, through our Advocacy Program, we have volunteers working once a week to help guests who need assistance with applications for various services offered in the Grayson County area.

 5. Are there items that Grand Central Station needs?

 Yes, we have a Wish List that is attached with this document.
 It is updated regularly to show needs as they change.

 6. Do you need additional volunteers?

 Yes, we can always use more volunteers.
 In order to work in the kitchen preparing and/or serving the food, one needs to have a Food Handler’s license.
-This is available through the Grayson County Health Department for $20.
-Google Grayson County
+This is available through the Grayson County Health Department free of charge for Grand Central Station Volunteers.

 Health Department, click on Online Resources, click on Online Food Handlers.
 It is about a 45-1 hour read followed by a brief test.
 If one passes the test, a certificate is issued.
 Bring certificate to be filed at Grand Central Station.
 We also have a video that we ask you to watch.
 Here is a link to access that video.
 When you have completed both of these, contact Dorothy McKee at email@example.com